Wesley1808/ServerCore/README.md

 ## Features

+#### Optimizations

+Most optimizations in this mod are focused on getting rid of the majority of random lagspikes on servers.\
+Besides that, it also includes optimizations for chunk ticking, mob spawning, maps and player logins.

+___
 #### Entity Activation Range

 A very configurable and optional feature that allows you to drastically cut down on the amount of entities that have to